crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that caused the ``ANALYZE`` statement to fail if there are tables with object arrays in the cluster.

 - Fixed a performance issue that can lead to queries like ``SELECT text_column FROM tbl GROUP BY 1`` to run more than 150% faster.